213withani/tools/JestTesting.md

 * toBeTruthy matches anything that an if statement treats as true
 * toBeFalsy matches anything that an if statement treats as false

+#

+Writing more tests doesn't mean you get more code quality.

+1. What makes a good test
+2. Testing strategies
+3. Keep tests clean.

+## 1. What makes a good test
+* fast, doesn't break, easy to write and read, catches bugs, and good coverage to effort ratio

+My opinion: I like tests that are easy and it catches bugs.

+Fb test hackatons don't work.
+When good tests are found, share them.

+## 2. Testing strategies
+* Finding a testing strategy

+Flux:

+UI: doesn't have any bix logic takes Data Store and renders what's in store Data Store -> UI -> ACTION -> MUTATION
+## 3. Keep tests clean.